root-foundation/root/README.md

 Artificial intelligence promises a future of abundance and prosperity in which each individual has unimaginable power to realize their dreams.

 But, we're far from _organizing_ ourselves in a way that enables us to take advantage of artificial intelligence to achieve prosperity.
-On top of our current economic system, artificial intelligence is poised to concentrate opportunity and divide society.
+On top of our current economic and governance systems, artificial intelligence is poised to concentrate opportunity and divide society.

 To see why, we must first understand how artificial intelligence will change our world.

 ## How AGI will change our world

-By Artificial _General_ Intelligence (AGI) we mean an intelligence that can generally _reason_ across any task as well as any human.
-And that this intelligence also sufficiently _embodied_ such that it is capable of doing most physical tasks that humans do today (e.g. agriculture, assembly, delivery, etc.).
+By Artificial _General_ Intelligence (AGI) we mean an intelligence that can generally _reason_ across any task as well as a human.
+And that this intelligence also sufficiently _embodied_ such that it is capable of doing most physical tasks that humans do today (e.g. in agriculture, assembly, delivery, etc.).
 We believe we will achieve AGI sooner than expected, and that such AGI will amplify human potential, _not_ replace the need for humans.

 As artificial intelligence advances, our activities will _acceleratingly_ evolve to become more **_complex_** (i.e., more possibilities within them) and more **_alike_** (i.e., being great at one will increasingly translate to being great at all).